pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/13_Bundle_Developers_Guide/03_Auto_Loading_Config_And_Routing_Definitions.md

 By default, Symfony does not load configuration and/or routing definitions from bundles but expects you to define everything in `app/config` (optionally importing config files from bundles or other locations).
 Pimcore extends the config loading by trying to automatically load `config.yml` and `routing.yml` (`php`, and `xml` types are also supported) from every active bundle if they are defined in the directory `Resources/config/pimcore`.
-By making use of this auto-loading, you can provide routing and config from within your bundle.
+By making use of this auto-loading mechanism, you can provide routing and config from within your bundle.

-When loading the configuration, Pimcore will first try to load an environment specific config file (e.g. `config_dev.yml`) from each bundle and falls back to `config.yml` if no environment specific file was found.
-If multiple files with different extensions exist, it will load all of them.
+When loading the configuration, Pimcore will first try to load an environment specific config file (e.g. `config_dev.yml`) from each bundle and fall back to `config.yml` if no environment specific file is found.
+If multiple files with different extensions exist, all of them will be loaded.

-For example, if a bundle defines a `config_dev.yml` AND a `config_dev.php` both of them will be loaded, but there will be no attempt to load a `config.yml` without the environment.
+For example, if a bundle defines a `config_dev.yml` *AND* a `config_dev.php` both of them will be loaded, but there will be no attempt to load a `config.yml` without the environment.

 From the `Pimcore\Config\BundleConfigLocator`: